-Have you experienced problems with the rear camera of your new iPhone 8, iPhone 8 Plus or iPhone X?
-It is an old bug that has brought many users of these terminals upside down.
-But luckily, the new update iOS 11.2.1 has finally fixed the bug.
+Have you experienced problems with the rear camera of your new iPhone 8, iPhone 8 Plus, or iPhone X?
+It is an old bug that has upside down many users of these terminals.
+But luckily, the new update, iOS 11.2.1 has finally fixed the bug.

-Considering the best cameras that exist now in the market for smartphones, the sensors that mount the iPhone 8, iPhone 8 Plus and iPhone X are among the best in their field.
-And obviously, what one least wants to pay if thousand euros for a mobile is that one of its most important elements does not work well.
-This is what was happening to a part of the users of the three new Apple terminals in the form of an error with the rear camera of the devices.
+Considering the best cameras that exist now in the market for smartphones, the sensors that mount the iPhone 8, iPhone 8 Plus, and iPhone X are among the best in their field.
+And obviously, what one least wants to pay if thousand euros for mobile is that one of its most important elements does not work well.
+This was happening to some of the users of the three new Apple terminals in the form of an error with the rear camera of the devices.

 Problems with the iPhone X autofocus

-Not being able to focus well on an object or element when going to take a picture with the rear camera of the device is a failure that has not experienced by all users of the X, 8 and 8 Plus.
-Although the number of complaints has been sufficiently numerous as for Apple to take action on the matter.
-As usual, the community of Apple users began to investigate on their own because some current iPhone had these autofocus failures.
+Not being able to focus well on an object or element when taking a picture with the device’s rear camera is a failure that has not been experienced by all users of the X, 8, and 8 Plus.
+However, the number of complaints has been sufficiently numerous for Apple to take action on the matter.
+As usual, the community of Apple users began to investigate on their own because some current iPhones had these autofocus failures.

-A particular user managed to find the problem of software and solved it which is a failure happened when installing the version iOS 11.2 released a month ago.
-This user verified that when going back to the firmware iOS 11.1.2, the previous version, the camera of his iPhone stopped having faults and the autofocus worked normally being able to capture an image with the terminal.
+A particular user found and solved the software problem, a failure that happened when installing the version iOS 11.2 released a month ago.
+This user verified that when going back to the firmware iOS 11.1.2, the previous version, the camera of his iPhone stopped having faults, and the autofocus worked normally, being able to capture an image with the terminal.
 The bad?
-That when updating the mobile and returning to iOS 11.2, the problem of the camera was returning so he made it clear that this version of the operating system was the one that was causing problems.
+That when updating the mobile and returning to iOS 11.2, the problem with the camera was returning, so he made it clear that this version of the operating system was the one that was causing problems.

 Install iOS 11.2.1